 The Rotary Club of Dundee was founded in 1921, and has a membership of around 100

 The Rotary Club of Dundee was founded in 1921, and has a membership of between 90-100.
 We are very proud of our status as the largest club in what was the very first Rotary District in the world.
 We have spawned many daughter and granddaughter clubs and also enjoy the support of a thriving Inner Wheel club.
-The image above is representative of the 'Dundee Waterfront Development' which is a £1Billion master plan which will include the new V&A Museum of modern art planned to be in place during 2017.
+The image above is representative of the 'Dundee Waterfront Development' which is a £1Billion master plan and will include the new V&A Museum of modern art planned to be in place late 2017.
 With funding secured, much of the infrastructure is now in place and the change is obvious to see and very fast moving.
 Nothing quite so urgent about our Rotary Club but we do manage to change and evolve at a more leisurely pace thanks to a well honed management structure.

 We have an active fellowship, social and sporting programme throughout the year in addition to our charitable work; all are dependent on the participation and commitment of our enthusiastic members.
 Our international links are strengthened by our events for overseas students in Dundee and by visits and exchanges that have, in the past few years, involved Swedish, French, Indian, American, New Zealand and Rwandan visitors.